Roelof ZomerAdvocaat / lawyer

 Entrepreneurship involves taking risks.
 To take care of risks in a responsible way, lawyers are increasingly important.
-That’s the reason why lawyers get involved in an earlier stage of important decision making and contract negotiations.
-Companies tend to look for pragmatic lawyers, with a view to business interests and who will contribute to the business interests.
+That is the reason why lawyers get involved in an earlier stage of important decision making and contract negotiations.
+Companies tend to look for pragmatic lawyers, with a view to business interests.
 Lawyers have become an important business partner.
-They are more often involved in business negotiations and therefore become deal makers rather than deal breakers.
+They are more often involved in business negotiations and therefore become dealmakers rather than deal breakers.

 Roelof’s practice exists of advising its clients on matters of corporate law, contracts, IP/IT law and litigation.
 Roelof also advises on other matters relevant to business, such as labor law.
 Roelof has had a bilingual education (Dutch and English) and is accustomed to working in an international setting.